 Most are just matted, as it is cheaper and easier to mail, however all are original paintings, not prints.

-I also make pictures out of Polymer Clay, a substance that you work like clay, but when baked in the oven, becomes a polymer and is solid.
+I also make pictures out of polymer clay, a substance that you work like clay, but when baked in the oven, becomes a polymer and is solid.
 I also make tiles, which I use to cover boxes.
+You might have heard of Fimo, Sculpey or Kato clays.
+I mostly use Sculpey Premo and Kato clays.